-Water capacity is one of the most critical considerations when purchasing a cooker like this, as it will dictate how much food you can cook at once.
+Water capacity is one of the most critical considerations when purchasing a pasta cooker, as it will dictate how much food you can cook at once.
 Smaller venues or ones offering limited pasta dishes may prefer a countertop model that holds around 2 to 3 gallons of water.
 Larger restaurants that yield a large amount of pasta dishes may prefer a floor model that can hold approximately 12 gallons.

 Number of Vats

 Another option to consider is the number of vats you'll need.
 Whether you're boiling huge amounts of pasta or cooking various types of vegetables, having more than one vat can be crucial to a busy establishment because it enables you to cook more than one product at once without the risk of flavor transfer.
-You might also consider having one vat to cook the pasta and a second vat, simmering at a lower temperature, to reheat pasta that is already cooked.
+You might also consider purchasing a two-vat pasta cooker that provides one vat for cooking pasta and a second for reheating pasta that is already cooked.

 A number of specialty options are available for your commercial pasta cooker, many of which automate common tasks to free up labor.